Oklahoma State Cowboys basketball: 2001 plane crash

 On January 27, 2001, one of three planes carrying Oklahoma State staff and players crashed in a snow storm near Byers, Colorado, killing all 10 on board.
 The plane was on its way back from a loss against the University of Colorado.
 Those killed included Nate Fleming, a redshirt freshman guard; Dan Lawson, a junior guard; Bill Teegins, radio sportscaster of OSU basketball and sports anchor on CBS affiliate KWTV-9 in Oklahoma City; Kendall Durfey, television and radio engineer; Will Hancock, media relations coordinator; Pat Noyes, director of basketball operations; Brian Luinstra, athletic trainer; Jared Weiberg, student assistant; Denver Mills, pilot; and Bjorn Falistrom, co-pilot.

 Since 2007, Oklahoma State has honored these ten during an annual 5k and 10K race called the Remember the Ten Run.

 Sean Sutton era (2006–08)

 Eddie Sutton's son, Sean Sutton, also a former Cowboy player, took over head coaching duties in 2006.
-Following a record of 39–29 during his first two seasons, Sutton resigned under pressure after a March 31, 2008, meeting with Athletic Director Mike Holder.
+Following a record of 39–29 which included a 13–19 mark in Big 12 play during his first two seasons, Sutton resigned under pressure after a March 31, 2008, meeting with Athletic Director Mike Holder.